Are you being pressured into transferring your pension?

 It should be noted that there are many benefits to using a QROPS and that these will remain after the 6 April, including increased investment flexibility, tax planning opportunities and being able to more easily access your pension while in retirement abroad.

 However, the decision to move or not can be a complex one and will require expert advice from a qualified adviser.
-Don’t be pressured into a decision you may later regret – pension savings take many years to earn and, if managed correctly, can help provide an income for life – but can also sadly be moved all to quickly into something unsuitable, jeopardising well laid and deserved retirement plans.
+Don’t be pressured into a decision you may later regret – pension savings take many years to earn and, if managed correctly, can help provide an income for life – but can also sadly be moved all to quickly into something unsuitable, jeopardising well laid and deserved retirement plan.